A selection of programs and series throughout the decades that were broadcast on Minnesota Public Radio.

 June 19, 1979 - Roy Aune, assistant director of Emergency Services for Minnesota, states that there is enough fallout capacity but it is not where the people are located.
 He also warns that the state lacks staff and money to complete civil defense preparations.

-June 20, 1979 - Minnesota poet Phil Dacey reads several of his poems.
-There is a musical accompaniment by his wife.
+June 20, 1979 - Southwest Minnesota poet Phil Dacey reads several of his poems, with musical accompaniment by his wife.